MRC-Epid-it24/intake24/docs/guides/integrations.md

 Looking to integrate with Intake24?
 Here's how to do it.

 Intake24 provides access to [REST API](/api/), consumed by 1st party applications, [admin tool](/admin/) and [survey app](/survey/).

-Nevertheless it can be used to integrate with any other 3rd party system.
+[REST API](/api/) can be used to integrate with any other 3rd party system.
+For machine-to-machine communication, [personal access tokens](/admin/user/personal-access-tokens) can be used rather than primary user credentials.

+While REST API is a generic interface to be used per-use case basis.
+There are few features that can be used to integrate 3rd party survey flow with the Intake24 in a more seamless way, like:

+- Respondent account creation
+- Survey completion notifications
+- Redirecting to 3rd party system.

 ## Respondent account creation